 With more and more commercial properties becoming vacant, landlords face increasing pressure to ensure their properties remain compliant with the requirements of commercial property insurance.
 Allowing their properties to remain unsecured is the mistake many landlords make, something they discover only when the need to make a claim arises.

-Securing a property’s access points with steel screens and keyless doors will substantially reduce the risk of vandalism, break-ins, arson attacks and unauthorised activity.
+Securing a property’s access points with steel security screens and keyless doors will substantially reduce the risk of vandalism, break-ins, arson attacks and unauthorised activity.

 Additional retail security measures to consider for greater protection may include intruder alarms, video verified alarms, CCTV cameras and solar CCTV towers, or the physical presence of a security guard or dog patrol.

 The above precautions will help ensure your vacant properties remain secure and safe, helping to prevent unauthorised entry.
 Learn more about void property inspection and why you may consider hiring a vacant property management company.